drmarcogir/fdutils/README.md

 # fdutils
 *Marco Girardello* (marco.girardello@gmail.com)

-A number of self-written functions that use regularly - mostly for handling spatial data, the extraction of specific information from dataframes, and calculating goodness of fit metrics for linear models.
+This package contains a number of wrapper functions useful for analysing changes in functional diversity.

 The package can be installed by typing: